The phone rang, jolting Kat from her sleep.

 Her stomach still swam with anxious knots but growled from the lack of food.
 Last night left an uneasiness inside, making it impossible to relax.
 Kat glanced around the room.
 She knew Walter had agreed to let her find her phone.
 However, he was not the most compliant man, despite his status as a butler.
 She bit her lip.
 Kat needed to find her phone and the perp.

-The manor lost its looming tension in the afternoon light.
+The manor lost its looming tension in the late afternoon light.
 Shadowy corners now glistened with glazed moldings.
 A few of the maids she knew from childhood busied themselves cleaning and organizing for the week’s events to come.
 She greeted them but excused herself to find the kitchen.
-After a few winding halls, Kat paused as the scent of cooked chicken wafted out from the stainless-steel room.
+After a few winding halls, she paused as the scent of cooked chicken wafted out from the stainless-steel room.

 A woman in a white shirt and black slacks hurried about in the kitchen.
 Her dark hair was in a tight bun, and she wore no rings or any kind of jewelry.
 Kat stood watching her for a moment.
 The maid prepared a small roasted chicken and began to cut tomatoes.